Overview

 Issues

-The criteria for evaluating the technical capability and financial ability of Hitchcock County and Frontier County to manage the lands proposed for conveyance are not specified, potentially allowing for subjective or inconsistent assessments (Section 3).
+The section lacks clear criteria on the technical capability and financial ability of Hitchcock County and Frontier County to manage the conveyed lands, which could result in subjective assessments and potential mismanagement of public assets.
+(Section 3)

 Sections